loki344/ml-starter/docs/integration/README.md

 - Docker installation (https://docs.docker.com/get-docker/)
 - ONNX or PMML model
-- Pre- and postprocessing written in Python (Optional for PMML)
+- Pre- and postprocessing written in Python
 - Java 1.8+ (Only for PMML models if you want to debug them locally)

 # Intro